The Defra-funded Farming in Protected Landscapes Programme in Cranborne Chase National Landscape is open for applications

 Please find below a sample application form so you can see what is required.
-You need to speak to the Farming in Protected Landscapes team at Cranborne Chase AONB or fill out our enquiry form before progressing with any application.
+You need to speak to the Farming in Protected Landscapes team at Cranborne Chase National Landscape or fill out our enquiry form before progressing with any application.

-Before applying, please contact the Cranborne Chase AONB team who are in the process of recruiting to provide support for farmers and land managers in this process.
+Before applying, please contact the Cranborne Chase National Landscape team who are in the process of recruiting to provide support for farmers and land managers in this process.

 We expect to hold information sessions and will offer site-visits to help support applications.

-Applications for over £5000 will be judged by a Local Assessment Panel.
-This kind of system has been used before by the team at Cranborne Chase AONB.
+Applications for over £10,000 will be judged by a Local Assessment Panel.
+This kind of system has been used before by the team at Cranborne Chase National Landscape.

-The Local Assessment Panel will be made up of 8 to 12 people.
-It will include representatives from Cranborne Chase AONB, Natural England, representatives from the farming and land management community, and local specialists.
+The Local Assessment Panel is made up of 8 to 12 people.
+It includes representatives from Cranborne Chase National Landscape, Natural England, those from the farming and land management community, and local specialists.

-We expect that the panel will meet to make decisions every 6 to 8 weeks.
+The Panel meets to make decisions on submitted FiPL applications every 6 to 8 weeks.

 More information and team contacts